adrian-evo/workday-tasks-time-control/docs/howto.md

 1. For password

-	- "*Internet or network address*": your_username@checkin (your_username is the same as CHECKIN.USER entry from _vault.json_, and checkin is the same as CHECKIN.SYSTEM entry).
+	- "*Internet or network address*": your_username@checkin (your_username is the same as CHECKIN.USER entry from your _vault.json_, and checkin is the same as CHECKIN.SYSTEM entry).
 E.g., myuser@mycheckinsystem
 	- "*Username*": your_username.
 E.g., myuser
 	- "*Password*": your_password (the same as CHECKIN.PASSWORD entry)

-2. With a special "trick", your_username can be saved under the same system, instead of keeping it inside _vault.json_, and this is done by using a special entry "username" while the password is your actual username.
+2. With a special "trick", your_username can be saved under the same system, instead of keeping it inside your _vault.json_, and this is done by using a special entry "username" while the password is your actual username.
 Click to add a new generic credential and fill in:

 	- "*Internet or network address*": username@checkin (the string "username" is not your username, and you should keep it as it is).
 E.g., username@mycheckinsystem
 	- "*Username*": username (unchanged "username" string)